Are your landing pages leaving users confused about what you offer?

 “A brilliant way to quickly learn the important facts about ecommerce UX.
 I definitely picked up tips from the different pricing suggestions in there.”

 “A great guide to learn more about ecommerce UX, with lots of useful details on presenting product information.”

 Vince, developer Tagnia

 Get a taster of the kind of content you can find in the book, with my free ecommerce email course, which contains 16 free tips.
 Just enter your email address to get started.Never shared.
 Unsubscribe at any time.

 The streamlined text-only digital version of the book for Kindle is available on Amazon.

 Sure, give me an email and we can chat.

-At the moment you can order direct from me if you want delivery to a UK address.
-Or for most of the rest of the world you can order from Amazon, with the delivery options they provide.
+For most of the world you can order from Amazon, with the delivery options they provide.

 That would be the brilliant Namkwan Cho—take a look at his work here.

 If you get to the end and you haven’t learned anything, I don’t want you to feel ripped off.
 Just send me an email explaining why (to help me improve), along with your purchase receipt within 30 days of buying and I’ll issue a refund.